 - Drop by rounded teaspoons on an ungreased baking sheet, spacing each cookie about 2 inches from the others.
 (I fit 12 cookies on each baking sheet.)

-- Bake at 375F degrees for 8-10 minutes, depending on whether you want your cookies chewy or crispy, until the cookies are lightly browned for chewy or golden brown for crispy.
+- Bake at 375F degrees for 8-10 minutes, depending on whether you want your cookies chewy or crispy, until the cookies are lightly browned at the edges (see note) for chewy or golden brown for crispy.

 - Remove the cookies from the baking sheet and cool on a cooling rack.
 Store in a sealed container.

 This recipe is GF, NF, SF, CF, V*